-The moment you steer your rented Jeep into that unmistakable tunnel of trees on Maluhia Road you feel the magic.
+The moment you steer your rented Jeep into that unmistakable tunnel of trees on Maluhia Road, you feel the magic.
 They’re just trees . . . right?
-So then why do they make you so happy?
+So then, why do they make you so happy?
 A gift to Kauai from a pineapple baron more than a century ago, these Eucalyptus form a fluttering green entryway that welcomes every visitor to the South Shore — an aloha to one of the most stunning natural wonderlands on earth.

 To say the South Shore is loved for being “the sunny side” is like saying a double mai tai is loved for being cold.
 There is that, of course – but there is so much more.
 Here are a few reasons why you think the South Shore rocks:

-If you are wondering what side of Kauai has the best beaches, South Shore’s stunning beaches look straight out of “Lost”: white sands, turquoise water, palm trees swaying, and with more sea life than humans.
-From calmer-gentler Kalapaki all the way to exclusive-and-pristine little Lawai, each beach along the way offers something unique and unforgettable — and most are within easy reach from wherever you find yourself on the South Shore.
-The southernmost beach, Poipu (which means “crashing waves” in Hawaiian), was dubbed “the best beach in America” by the Travel Channel for its cozy snorkeling cove, vast wading pools, surf-and-swim-friendly vibe, and adjacent grassy park.
+If you are wondering what side of Kauai has the best beaches, South Shore’s stunning beaches look straight out of “Lost”: white sands, turquoise water, palm trees swaying, and more sea life than humans.
+From calmer-gentler Kalapaki to exclusive-and-pristine little Lawai, each beach offers something unique and unforgettable — and most are within easy reach from wherever you find yourself on the South Shore.
+The southernmost beach, Poipu Beach(which means “crashing waves” in Hawaiian), was dubbed “the best beach in America” by the Travel Channel for its cozy snorkeling cove, vast wading pools, surf-and-swim-friendly vibe, and adjacent grassy park.
 And you’re pretty sure you’ve never seen a tombolo before.
 You do some quick research on the beaches before you go and discover that each is ideal for certain activities — but not all for the same ones.

 In addition to the walkable amenities, a quick car ride just two miles up the road gets you to historic Old Koloa Town.
-Quaint plantation buildings house art, music and clothing shops, and some beloved mom-and-pop restaurants.
-You also find the post office, food trucks, a grocery store and (your personal fave) the Koloa Fish Market where the mahi-mahi is so fresh it nearly jumps into your bag.
+Quaint plantation buildings house art, music and clothing shops and some beloved mom-and-pop restaurants.
+You also find the post office, food trucks, a grocery store and (your personal fave) the Koloa Fish Market, where the mahi-mahi is so fresh it nearly jumps into your bag.
 Your spouse suggests grilling it alongside that pineapple at the resort’s poolside barbecue.
 Brilliant.

 In addition to several grand hotels complete with pools, spas, dining and kids clubs, there are full-service condominiums and resort villas large enough to be affordable for families.
-Koloa Landing Resort has the largest villas on all of Kauai — with full kitchens, washer-dryers and all the comforts of home — plus a 350,000-gallon, multi-terraced pool that the Los Angeles Times calls one of the Hawaiian Islands’ best.
+Koloa Landing Resort has the largest villas — full kitchens, washer-dryers and all the comforts of home — plus a 350,000-gallon, multi-terraced pool that the Los Angeles Times calls one of the Hawaiian Islands’ best.
 Book your stay today at the best Kauai beach villa on the South Shore.